 Perth’s gross residential rental yield growth of 4.4% has continued to outpace Sydney (2.9%) and Melbourne (3.0%) for the first quarter of 2021 (Corelogic 2021), making Perth a prime opportunity for investors.

 Make the smart move to live in the City of Perth.

 Investors from the east coast are turning their attention and having a close look at the opportunities here in Perth.

 Retail markets in the City of Perth are undergoing major change

-With a wave of major developments in the pipeline, projects worth approximately $450 million have been completed or are currently under construction across Raine Square, Plaza Arcade, Forrest Chase and Yagan Square.
-With more than $200 million of works at Carillon City and Piccadilly Arcade either approved or awaiting approval, this figure is set to rise.
+With a wave of major developments in the pipeline, projects worth approximately $450 million that have been completed across Raine Square, Plaza Arcade, Forrest Chase and Yagan Square.
+With more than $200 million of works at Carillon City approved and Piccadilly Arcade under construction this figure is set to rise.
 These developments are focused on food and beverage tenants, flagship stores and entertainment options such as cinemas.

 The City of Perth is the perfect place to make your mark in the retail sector.

 We are here to support you and your business